Gabs-L/TheCADExperience/XFLR5+FLOW5.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/dad705b1-3eca-4403-ade9-404e801e373d" />
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/44b05203-67ce-4114-8918-7418bdc8cb02" />

-*** NOTE TO SELF THESE IS A NEAT INTERPOLATE FOIL TOOL THAT LETS YOU INTERPOLATE BETWEEN AIRFOILS WHHICH MIGHT BE REALLY USEFUL FOR BLENDED WINGS/TRANSITION REGIONS ***
+*** NOTE TO SELF THERE IS A NEAT INTERPOLATE FOIL TOOL THAT LETS YOU INTERPOLATE BETWEEN AIRFOILS WHHICH MIGHT BE REALLY USEFUL FOR BLENDED WINGS/TRANSITION REGIONS ***
 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/ce8c7a39-23c1-4413-9b01-856a01be1b51" />

 - Next we want to refine our airfoils so they are smoother, like my brain.
 So after selecting the desired airfoil, **press F9**, or R_Click the airfoil>Modify>Refine Globally, increase the number of panels to somewhere in the range of 150-300.
 Too many will make your computer toasty and may prevent convergence.
 I did 200.